11 April 2022

 ‘This is an extraordinary result and we are very proud of Francesca, Sarah and Sophie!
 Their ability to develop convincing legal arguments in the various situations they had to address, to share them in a clear and concise way, and to work as a team allowed them to reach the finals of this prestigious competition’ underlines Professor Gloria Gaggioli, Director of the Geneva Academy.

 ‘Participation in the Jean-Pictet Competition is a part and parcel of the advanced professionalizing training for our students.
 During this week, the team took a challenge to apply their theoretical knowledge to the cases reflecting contemporary armed conflicts.
 Yet, this experience goes far beyond mastering law.
 They learned how to adapt their language to the interlocutor, how to trust each other and work as a team and, more importantly, how to turn your opponents into lifelong friends.
-Francesca, Sarah and Sophie formed an excellent team and I hope they will use everything they learned in their professional life’ say Yulia Mogutova, Teaching Assistant at the Geneva Academy and the team’s coach.
+Francesca, Sarah and Sophie formed an excellent team and I hope they will use everything they learned in their professional life’ say Yulia Mogutova, former Teaching Assistant at the Geneva Academy and the team’s coach.

 Participation in this competition means much more than the sole results and the academic exercise: it is the occasion to develop enriching exchanges with the members of the jury and other participants, develop new friendships and learn how to work as a team.

 ‘It is hard to describe the emotions of this Pictet week.
 It was an honour to represent the Geneva Academy through the competition, particularly during the finals, along with my incredible teammates.
 Meeting so many fascinating teams, competing with them through challenging topics and learning from each of them were the best achievements of this competition.
 This would not have been possible without our coach Yulia Mogutova who prepared us with dedication and patience, and who has been our moral support throughout the competition’ explains Francesca Gortan.